 Our service is paid for via targeted rates.
 The rates will differ, depending on the rubbish bin size selected, and whether the property owner has opted-in to our green waste service.

 |Recycling - mixed and glass crate combined

 ||240-litre bin (default)

-These costs include GST, are indicative only and will appear on your revised bill from 1 July 2021.
+These costs include GST and will appear on the rates bill for 2021/22.

-Rubbish and recycling services haven’t changed for almost 20 years in Lower Hutt.
-We need a modern service, that is environmentally-friendly and easier for more people to use.
+Council rubbish and recycling services had not changed for almost 20 years in Lower Hutt.
+We needed a modern service that is environmentally-friendly and easier for more people to use.

 Some of the benefits of the new rubbish and recycling service